 Writing your personal statement

 Your personal statement is a chance for you to tell us why you want to study your chosen course or subject, and is submitted to UCAS along with the rest of your application.
-We know writing your personal statement can be a daunting task - so we've given our top tips to help you get started.
+We know writing your personal statement can be a daunting task - so we've put together a handy guide to help you get started.

 You can also hear from our recruitment team for further guidance and tips on writing your statement:

 Start to prepare your personal statement early on.
 Without thinking about a structure, it will be harder for you to collect and organise your thoughts later on.
 Begin with a mind map and formulate this into a plan to help structure your first draft.

 Capture the attention of the reader with a sharp introduction; use positive language to show them you're enthusiastic about your chosen subject.
 Tell the reader about your skills, and how these contribute to your understanding of the subject.

 You've chosen a course and now we want to know why this is the right course for you.
 What interests you about it?
 And why do you want to study this subject with us?
 Showcase your passion and enthusiasm for the degree you're applying for.